Frequently asked questions

 How do I book my session?

-Once we have agreed to work togther, You will receive an invite to the carepatron portal where you can set up an account, access the theraputic contract, and managed your session bookings (card payment taken at time of booking).
+Once we have agreed to work together, you will receive an invite to the carepatron portal where you can set up an account, access the theraputic contract, and managed your session bookings (card payment taken at time of booking).

 Carepatron is designed to be accessible, keep you in control, and limit back and forth contact to make arrangements.